kdanesh/dataviz-project/README.md

 Most relationships between opioid manufacturers and physicians begin at meetings in clinics and hospitals, where doctors learn about new drugs or indications in exchange for a meal.
 Data on each of these transactions is recorded and made available to the public, along with data on physician prescribing habits.

-The data show that doctors who attended more opioid-related meetings prescribed more opioids.
-One additional meeting was associated with XX additional 30-day prescriptions on average.
+Combining these data sources shows that doctors who attended more opioid-related meetings prescribed more opioids.
+One additional meeting was associated with 33 additional 30-day prescriptions made in 2015.

 ![Image](plots/meetings_30dayfill.png)

 Some specialties, like pain management or anesthesiology, had higher opioid prescription rates than others.
-But the trend of prescribing more given more meetings remained true within specialties as well.
+But the positive relationship between meetings and prescriptions remaines true within specialties as well.

 ![Image](plots/prescriptions_meetings_by_specialty.png)